Visual Guide: How to Roll a Better Blunt

 Grind the Cannabis

 Grab your favorite strain and grind it up.
 A fine, uniform grind is important as it will result in slow-burning blunt with a smooth draw.
-We often use a weed grinder card positioned over a smell proof container to make it easy to grind the flower and then pour it right into the leaf.
+I often use a weed grinder card positioned over a smell proof container to make it easy to grind the flower and then pour it right into the leaf.